srijarkoroy/segRetino/README.md

 ```
 Check out the standalone demo notebook and run segRetino inferences <a href = 'https://colab.research.google.com/github/srijarkoroy/segRetino/blob/main/demo/seg_retino_demo.ipynb'>here</a>.

-**Note**: Is is advisable to use a GPU for running the imferences since performing segmentation on 512x512 images with a heavy UNET architecture is expensive.
+**Note**: Is is advisable to use a GPU for running the inferences since performing segmentation on 512x512 images with a heavy UNET architecture is expensive.

 ## Results from Implementation
 Original Image | Masked Image | Blend Image |